-Hutchinson, a Republican, was the representative for New Jersey's 4th congressional district from 1915 to 1923.
+Hutchinson was the representative for New Jersey’s 4th congressional district and was a Republican.
+He served from 1915 to 1923.

 From Dec 1915 to Mar 1923, Hutchinson missed 500 of 1,124 roll call votes, which is 44.5%.
 This is much worse than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.

 |Dec 1915-Feb 1916||16||3||18.8%||52nd|